IGPenguin/webcrawler/readme.md

 ----

 ### 🏗 Contributing and development
-See the [development plan](https://github.com/IGPenguin/webcrawler/projects/1) to gain insight into the upcoming features.<br>
 Feel free to request changes/fixes or submit potential new data sources by creating [issues](https://github.com/IGPenguin/webcrawler/issues).
 <br>
 <br>